Udzungwa Mountains National Park

 Eleven primate species with two being endemic (Sanje Crested Mangabey and Iringa Red Colobus Monkeys)

 The park has various tourism activities that visitors can do during their stay.
-These activities includes; Mountain Climbing to the highest Peaks of Mwanihana (2500m amsl) and Luhomero (2576m amsl), Bird Watching, Swimming, Nature Walks on the Forest and Waterfalls, Picnicking, Filming, Cycling (Organized by the Park and carried outside the Park), Camping and Cultural Tourism.
+These activities include; Mountain Climbing to the highest Peaks of Mwanihana (2500m AMSL) and Luhomero (2576m AMSL).
+Bird Watching, Swimming, Nature Walks in the Forest, and also Waterfalls.
+There is also Picnicking, Filming, Cycling (Organized by the Park and carried outside the Park), Camping and Cultural Tourism.